vkuznet/ecm/README.md

 - support multiple vaults
 - support multiple storage systems, e.g. local FS, various cloud platforms, remote storage, storage on remote nodes, etc.
-- easy customization including themes, record attributes, etc.
+- easy customization including vaults location, transfer, synchronisaions, and record attributes, etc.

 This work is in progress and can only be viewed as pre-alpha release.